wp-plugins/anual-archive/readme.txt

 * The plugin came to be.

 == Upgrade Notice ==

+= 1.2 =
+The plugin can now be translated into any language

 = 1.1.1 =
 Small Updates, improved documentation, same wicked support.